 From the above Figures it can be noticed that the two models fit quite well regarding the tendency of temperature distribution in the room.
-However, the radiant model seems to underestimate the temperature in the room even more than the porous model.
+However, the radiant model seems that underestimates the temperature in the room ever more than the porous model.
 Even though most of the deviations between the two models are relatively small, it is obvious that the porous media model can predict better the temperature distribution in the room in all the measured points.
 As it seems, the porous media model can give more accurate results regarding the temperatures in the the room that is why the coupling between porous and radiant model is seems more reliable to be used in future studies instead of the radiant model by its self alone.

 The Figures from 4.22 to 4.25 present the comparison between the two models regarding the airflow distribution in the room.
-Also, in the Figures below x-axis represents the velocity magnitude and y-axis represents the measured height.